TortitasT/dam-nginx-docker/README.md

 # DAM nginx Docker

 Made for DAM1 Sistemas Operativos.
 It should bootstrap a sample nginx server with 503 mantainence flag support.
+When more than 1 user is connected it should put itself in mantainance.

+DISCLAIMER: Just a demo :)

 ## Usage